Chapter 9 : My Dear Readers

 “More like extremely boring,” Ron muttered to everyone’s amusement.

 Hermione ignored him.
 “He and Ron found the Slytherin common room and got inside.
-And of course, he killed a Basilisk, pulled the fang out of his arm and stabbed the diary that was trying to kill Ginny.”
+Of course, he also killed a Basilisk, pulled the fang out of his arm and stabbed the diary that was trying to kill Ginny.”

 Everyone flinched.
 They only remembered that day too well.